City Mall (Amman)

 City Mall is a shopping mall located in Amman, Jordan, owned by the Al-Khayr Real Estate Investment Company.
 It opened in 2006.
 The mall extends over an area of 160000 sqm, of which 55,000 sqm are leasable.
 It is known as one of the most famous hangout spots in Jordan.

-Anchors include Carrefour, Zara, BeBe, Debenhams, Aizone, GAP, Virgin Megastores, Mango, TGI Fridays, Grand Cinemas, H&M, and Jingo Jungle.
+Anchors include Carrefour, Zara, BeBe, Debenhams, Aïzone, GAP, Virgin Megastores, Mango, TGI Fridays, Grand Cinemas, H&M, and Jingo Jungle.